kyhau/aws-notes/gsuite.md

 1. To require users to sign in to G Suite using their LDAP credentials, Single Sign On should be enabled in your domain.

 1. Google's 2-Step Verification cannot be ussed for accounts using a SAML single sign-on service.
+   But you can get a 3rd party SSO solution that has 2-Step Verification included.

 ### Admin Account Recovery